Noam-Alum/wp_recovery/README.md

 # WordPress recovery script

-Use moltiple methods to recover from an infected wordpress website
+Use multiple methods to recover from an infected wordpress website
 ![](header.png)

 # Installation